arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 }
 ```

-Following example can be considered for Portenta C33:
+The following example can be considered for Portenta C33:

 ```arduino
 #include "analogWave.h" // Include the library for analog waveform generation